wesleytian/wesleytian.com/posts/startup.md

 Since we graduated from [Y Combinator](https://www.ycombinator.com/)'s startup accelerator program and hired a full-time customer success lead, product designer, another engineer, and a handful of interns, I've been working around 40-50 hours a week.
 Yet, I know people at Big Tech companies who work 80 hours a week, year-round.
 Interestingly, this also comes as news to other people at those same Big Tech companies.
 Not only is work-life balance company-dependent, but it also seems to be invariably team-dependent.

-During Y Combinator, I did occasionally work 80-90 hours a week.
-But that was because we were trying to maximize our fundraising potential during YC's demo day, and the company consisted of just the founder and me.
-And the more people you have, the greater the division of labor and the more efficient things become due to less time wasted from context switching (thanks capitalism).
+During YC, I did occasionally work 80-90 hours a week.
+But that was because we were trying to maximize our fundraising potential during Demo Day, and the company consisted of just the founder and me.
+The more people you have, the greater the division of labor, and the more efficient things become due to less time wasted from context switching (thanks capitalism).

 **Takeaway:** On average, startups probably do have less work-life balance than bigger companies.
 I've never heard of engineers at Big Tech companies working 6 days a week, 15 hours a day like engineers at another YC company in our batch did.
 However, it really comes down to the company and team.